WellthCare

 • Retiring or losing active employer coverage after 65 is typically a Special Enrollment Period (SEP) situation.

-• Missing those windows can push you into a later process that often comes with delays and penalties.
+• Missing those windows means delays and penalties.

 Think of Medicare as a coverage stack, not one “plan”

-People talk about “getting Medicare,” but Medicare is really a set of building blocks you assemble-more like open enrollment than a single product.
+People talk about “getting Medicare,” but it’s really a set of building blocks you assemble—more like open enrollment than a single product.

 • Part A (hospital coverage)